Spend a summer in Boston learning from the same faculty that

 How long will it take?

-The Catalyst Program is an intensive, full-time, summer program running from Tuesday, May 19th through Friday, July 17th with extended weekend breaks for Memorial day and Independence Day.
+The Catalyst Program is an intensive, full-time, summer program running online from Tuesday, May 25th through Friday, July 16th.

 How many courses?